Permanent Magnetic Synchronous Motors

 What Are Permanent Magnet Synchronous Motors?

-The permanent magnet synchronous motors (PMSM) are similar to the traditional AC synchronous motors, but the field, in this case, is excited by permanent magnets that create sinusoidal back EMF.
-They are similar to typical rotating electric motors that consist of a rotor and a stator.
-However, permanent magnet synchronous motors use just a rotor, which creates the magnetic field.
+The permanent magnet synchronous motors (PMSM) share similarities with traditional AC synchronous motors, but they differ in that the magnetic field is excited by permanent magnets, generating sinusoidal back EMF.
+They have components resembling typical rotating electric motors with a rotor and a stator, but PMSMs uniquely utilize just a rotor to create the magnetic field.

 Windmax Power Product Page